UCBoulder/tardigrade_cmml/docs/sphinx/gitlab_setup.rst

       WARNING: the ``-D`` option FORCE deletes branches.
 Triple check the command and use with caution.
-If you're uncertain about this step, contact the tardigrade-balance-equations developers for help.
+If you're uncertain about this step, contact the tardigrade-cmml developers for help.

    .. code-block:: bash

-      # Remove the tardigrade-balance-equations remote
+      # Remove the tardigrade-cmml remote
       $ git remote remove old-origin

       # Ensure that you're on the main branch
       $ git checkout main

-      # Remove ALL tardigrade-balance-equations branches except main and dev
+      # Remove ALL tardigrade-cmml branches except main and dev
       $ git branch | grep -v "main\|dev" | xargs git branch -D

 ***********************************